MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <hr>

-    6."As a user who owns a local business, I want to contact them get a quote for the price of business cards."
+    6."As a user who is new to the Harry Potter universe, I want to know what the correct answer is before even when I have answered the questions wrong."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Services Page, and Graphic Design box with contact button | Navigate to the Services page, locate the services information and the contact us button | Finds the phone number when redirected to the phone number and calls the office or uses the contact form to ask for a qoute |